Donate

 Coming to Kentucky in 2025

 Kentucky Humanities, in partnership with the Smithsonian Institution, will be bringing the Americans exhibit to Kentucky!
 American Indian images, names, and stories are infused throughout American history and contemporary life.
-Kentucky Humanities invites museums, libraries, and historical societies in towns of fewer than 25,000 to apply to host this traveling exhibit.
 The exhibit is developed by the Smithsonian Institution's Museum on Main Street program specifically for rural communities and will be available to seven Kentucky communities from August 23, 2025 through July 5, 2026.
-Sites will be chosen based on their geographical location, ideas for auxiliary events, and physical display space.

 About the Exhibit: